 My experience suggests that plant sources of CLA reduce inflammation.

 #4.
 Promotes Healthy Metabolic Function & Has Anti-Diabetic Properties

 Many of you may be aware that insulin resistance is a major problem and cause of weight gain among many people in the United States.

-Insulin is considered a "fat storage" hormone which promotes the storage of calories and energy as fat and adipose tissue in your body.
+Insulin is considered a “fat storage” hormone that promotes the storage of calories and energy as fat and adipose tissue in your body.

 The presence of insulin resistance results in excessive serum insulin and the constant promotion of fat cells after eating.

 Because of this mechanism and how common insulin resistance is (up to 50% of people have some element of insulin resistance), treating this condition is critical in managing weight loss.

 CLA has been shown to have some anti-diabetic properties.

 Daily CLA use has been shown to increase insulin sensitivity (8) (make insulin more effective) and daily use for 12 weeks has been shown to increase proinsulin, c-peptide, and adiponectin concentrations.